Be kind to Mother Earth, and she will be kind to you.

 - Aging national infrastructure could be further harmed by extreme weather such as flooding, heat waves, and wildfires, leading to threats to the economy, national security, and human health.

 “Without substantial and sustained global mitigation and regional adaptation efforts, climate change is expected to cause growing losses to American infrastructure and property and impede the rate of economic growth over this century,” the report says.

 There are ways to invest in sustainable businesses hoping to have a positive impact on the planet, however.

-In contrast, it might exclude companies that produce fossil fuels that contribute to global warming, or ones whose supply chains may include laborers who work in substandard conditions.
+In contrast, an ESG or SRI fund might exclude companies that produce fossil fuels that contribute to global warming, or ones whose supply chains may include laborers who work in substandard conditions.

 You can find out more about ESG investing here.

-As you celebrate Earth Day, remember that all investing involves risk.
-The value of stocks and other securities can lose money.
+As you celebrate Earth Day, remember that you can invest in stocks and exchange-traded funds (ETFs) that include companies that are fighting climate change by reducing their carbon footprints or providing clean energy.
+You can find the environmentally-minded ETFs that Stash offers under “MIssions and Causes.“ Remember all investing involves risk, and you can lose money in the market.
 Stash urges investors to follow the Stash Way, which encourages diversification, regular investing, and investing for the long term.